The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 up database that has merely just been started, but doesn’t contain any

-thematic data yet, one would use
+thematic data or geometries yet, one would use

 makeExampleDB(path = paste0(tempdir(), "/newDB"), until = "start_arealDB")